AbbassHazimeh/Mayyel-Sawbna/README.md

 # Mayyel Sawbna

-Mayyel Sawbna is a web application built with **PHP** that [brief description of project goal, e.g., manages user data, handles content, or provides a service].
-It uses **MySQL** for data storage and provides a dynamic, server-driven experience.
+Mayyel Sawbna is a PHP-based web application that allows users to manage content and interact with data dynamically.
+It uses **MySQL** for data storage and provides a server-driven experience with user authentication, form handling, and database management.
+The project demonstrates a complete PHP workflow with a structured frontend using HTML and CSS.

 ---